noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.4.8.

-A graph showing the number of visitors brought to Frenchy's Cove on Anacapa ISland by the Island Packers Company from 1993 - 2014.
+A graph showing the number of visitors brought to Frenchy's Cove on Anacapa Island by the Island Packers Company from 1993 - 2014.

 ### Details

 Annual number of visitors brought to Frenchy’s Cove, Anacapa Island, by the Island Packers Company.
 At south Frenchy’s Cove and adjacent reefs, Island Packers Company conducts classroom programs for school groups typically during winter and spring months.
 No records are available for the number of private boaters that went ashore at any of the Channel Islands in the park.
 Figure: [Channel Islands National Park](https://www.nps.gov/chis/index.htm)

+## Figure App.C.4.9.

+A figure showing rates of human-caused distubance to seabird breeding and nesting sites across three regions: the south coast (SCSR), central coast (CCSR), and north central coast (NCCSR)

+### Details

+Rates of human-caused disturbance to seabird breeding and roosting sites were low on Santa Cruz Island (SC) compared to other sites across the south coast (SCSR), central coast (CCSR), and north central coast (NCCSR) study regions.
+Activities noted as causing disturbance at SC in 2012 to 2013 were human power boats, recreational fishing boats, recreational power boats, commercial fishing boats, airplanes, and helicopters.
+SD = San Diego, PV = Palos Verdes Peninsula, SB = Shell Beach, MD = Montaña de Oro, EB = Estero Bluffs, MO = Montara, PR = Point Reyes, BO = Bodega.
+Figure: Robinette et al. 2015

 ## Figure App.C.4.10b.